PythonRSAS/pythonrsas.github.io/_posts/2022-06-28-1-Learn-recursion.md

 |:-----|----:|----:|----:|----:|----:|----:|----:|----:|----:|----:|
 | f(n) |   **0** |   1 |   2 |   3 |   4 |   5 |   6 |   7 |   8 |   9 |

+Now, we translate it to code.

+> if input is equal to initial value, then return the values for initial values
+> else return the mathematical function

 <div class="code-head"><span>code</span>natural number.py</div>